 Dental Implants are a widely used, permanent replacement for natural teeth.
-Prior to implants, bridges were considered to be the best tooth replacement.
+Prior to implants, bridges were the best tooth replacement.
 This was based on comfort, function, esthetics and longevity among other things.
 However bridges are not always possible and not entirely without some drawbacks.
 For the vast majority of cases, implants have surpassed bridges as a much better long term tooth replacement considering the same parameters as above.

-Dentures: Dentures are a non-permanent, yet effective solution to replicate the appearance and function of normal teeth.
-Dentures need to be removed when we sleep and often times after eating as food often collects underneath.
+Dentures are a non-permanent, yet effective solution to replicate the appearance and function of normal teeth.
+They need to be removed when we sleep and often times after eating as food often collects underneath.
 The downside of dentures is that they are typically not as comfortable or functional as natural teeth, hence they limit what you can eat, they can affect your speech and can easily fall out of place.

-Dental Bridges: The second option for tooth replacement before implants were created was dental bridges.
-Dental bridges are still widely used today.
-They are most effective for patients who are only missing one or two teeth and who have strong and healthy teeth on both sides of the missing tooth.
+Dental bridges are an alternative option for tooth replacement – and before implants were created dental bridges were the leading form of tooth replacement.
+They are still widely used today and are most effective for patients who are only missing one or two teeth and who have strong and healthy teeth on both sides of the missing tooth.
 They use your healthy teeth to act as anchors to support false teeth in the gaps caused by missing teeth.
 Bridges typically do not last as long as dental implants.

-What makes Dental Implants a popular choice?
+What Makes Dental Implants a Popular Choice?

 Types of Dental Implants

 When you are looking into getting dental implants, it is important to know the different kinds of implants that are offered.
 There are three main styles of dental implants.
 They are named after the specific parts of the jaw bone that they connect to.